• Skip to primary navigation

 • Twitter

-These healthy, homemade Chocolate Peanut Butter Cups are easy to make with just 4 ingredients!
-I originally posted this recipe in 2014, but am republishing it today with updated photos.
-Most the the text is from the original post.
-If you’ve never tried this recipe, I hope you will try it soon!Homemade Peanut Butter CupsLast weekend, Meghan and Tim went on a Father-Daughter camping trip.
+For years, Meghan and Tim went on an annual Father-Daughter camping trip.
 I use the term “camping” lightly, as they slept in a cabin that was equipped with a bathroom, electricity, and even had a TV.

 It was an organized trip with a group through the Y with a goal of strengthening relationships between fathers and daughters.
-The mom who introduced the group to us warned me that it would be candy-filled weekend.
+The first year they went, the mom who introduced the group to us warned me that it would be candy-filled weekend.
 All the girls come to camp loaded with snacks and candy.

 Make your own Healthy Chocolate Peanut Butter Cups at home.
 Only 4 ingredients--no refined sugar!